mate-academy/react_goods-selector/README.md

 1. When there is no selected good, the title should show `No goods selected`.
 1. Add a `Select` button next to each good in the list.
 When you press it, the good becomes selected (only one good can be selected at a time).
 1. Don't show the `Select` button next to the selected good.
 1. Add a `Remove` button next to the selected good in the list.
-When you press it, the good becomes not selected.
+When you press it, the good becomes not selected. // Where button should be located?

 ## Advanced task (optional)